Is God Really Egotistical?

 Overcomers are Very Special

-Old Testament people who believed in Yahweh, had a certain type of relationship with God.
+Old Testament people who believed in Yahweh, had a certain type of relationship with God and looked toward Calvary.
 Christ’s sacrifice and victory on Calvary saw Satan defeated, Hebrews 2:14,15.
-New Testament saints are admonished to mature to the measure of the stature which belongs to the fullness of Christ, Ephesians 4:13.
+New Testament saints look back to Calvary and are admonished to mature to the measure of the stature which belongs to the fullness of Christ, Ephesians 4:13.

 Reflect the Glory of God

-We were created for God’s glory, Isaiah 43:7, and designed to uniquely reflect the glory of God, 2 Corinthians 3:18.
-Jesus said, we are the light of the world, Matthew 5:14-16, and God’s witness to an unsaved world.
-Our names remain written in the book of life, Revelation 13:8.
+We were created for God’s glory, Isaiah 43:7, and designed to uniquely reflect the glory of God, 2 Corinthians 3:18., and worship only HIm.
+Jesus said, we are the light of the world, Matthew 5:14-16, and God’s witness to the unsaved.
 For all eternity we will show the glory and wonder of an awesome God.

 We are diamonds forged under extreme pressure and paid for with the sinless blood of the Son, 1 Corinthians 6:20.
 Our Heavenly Father created us for His pleasure that we might perfectly and eternally walk in close fellowship with the Great I Am.
-What an awesome promise that is.
+What an awesome promise that is and what a wonder that the Holy God is egotistically self-existent, eternally and unchangingly operating within Himself.

 Photo Source